ec-europa/europa-component-library/.github/CONTRIBUTING.md

 4. Create a change log entry for the release:

     - You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+See [lerna documentation](https://github.com/lerna/lerna-changelog#github-token) for more information about it (including needed permissions).
-This token should have all the "repo" permission granted (no need for other permissions).
-Save it to this environment variable: `export GITHUB_AUTH="..."`
+    - Save the token to this environment variable: `export GITHUB_AUTH="..."`
     - Run `npm run changelog`.
 The command will find all the labeled pull requests merged since the last release and create a change log entry with all the changes and links to PRs and their authors.
     - Copy and paste the output from the changelog generator to `CHANGELOG.md`.
     - Paste the same contents to `src/website/src/pages/{system}/whats-new/index.md`.
 Remove the mentions and the committers.